We've independently reviewed this article to make sure it's as accurate as we can make it.

 Take a look at the following information.
 It will go into detail about the most common reasons why a refrigerator would run continuously.
 Follow the tips to get the problem sorted.

-The condenser coils are located under your refrigerator.
-They work to draw heat away from the unit.
+During the refrigeration process, a coolant flows through the condenser coils to draw heat away from the unit.

 If your condenser coils are dirty, your refrigerator will have to work overtime to keep cool.
-This will make it run for longer than it should do.
+This will make it run for longer than it should.

-- Use a refrigerator condenser coil brush to clean the coils of dust and dirt.
+- Use a vacuum or a refrigerator condenser coil brush to clean the coils of dust and dirt.

 - Sweep and then mop the floor under the refrigerator.
 Wait for the floor to dry.

-- Put the refrigerator back in place and plug it in.
+- Put the refrigerator back in place and plug it back in.

-For your food to freeze safely, your freezer should be set at a chilly 0 degrees Fahrenheit (-18 ०C).
-Any warmer, and your refrigerator will have to work hard to keep the unit cool.
+Your freezer should be set at a chilly 0 degrees Fahrenheit (-18 ०C).
+Any warmer and your refrigerator will have to work hard to keep the unit cool.
 This could cause it to run constantly.

 What can you do if your freezer temperature is too high?
-Consider some of the following tips:
+Simple!
+Just adjust the temperature knob.

 - Manually defrost the freezer if it has iced up and doesn’t have an auto-defrost mechanism.